 Body Art businesses are required to be licensed in the City of Minneapolis.

 Individual technicians are licensed through the State of Minnesota.

 The City of Minneapolis does not license individual technicians.
 Each individual practicing in the City of Minneapolis is required to show proof of state licensure.
 All Minneapolis regulations must be followed.

-Body Art establishments are inspected yearly under the Minneapolis City Ordinance, Chapter 339: Body Art Code.
-The business licensee is responsible for ensuring compliance with State and City regulations within their facility.
+Body Art businesses are inspected yearly under the Minneapolis City Ordinance, Chapter 339: Body Art Code.
+The business licensee is responsible for making sure their business compliance with State and City regulations.

-Any concerns about a body art establishment can be reported online to the Minneapolis Health Department.
+Any concerns about a body art business can be reported online to the Minneapolis Health Department.